ISO Attorneys: What it Means to Understand the Electronic Payment Industry

-If you are a merchant facing legal snafus, your case should be handled by an ISO attorney, who by association, must also be skilled in the ins and outs of the electronic payment industry.
+If you are a merchant facing ISO legal issues, your case should be handled by an ISO attorney, who by association, must also be skilled in the ins and outs of the electronic payment industry.
 The intersection of finance and technology has completely changed the game when it comes to the payment processing industry, resulting in the fast growth of innovative services such as peer-to peer-lending, crowdsourcing, e-banking, and e-credit card payments.

 A Look at the Electronic Payments Industry

 The payments industry is a fast-paced and ever-changing scene that’s constantly in a state of flux due to new methods of payment, mergers & acquisitions, and of course new technology.
 As technology takes a step forward, payment technology companies are playing a bigger role in the payments industry, with some even merging with traditional financial institutions such as banks to cater to evolving merchant preferences.